Through diversity and inclusion, we advance our vision of business for a better world

 Sharing Experiences and Sharing Success

 The College of Business at Colorado State University is committed to practicing business for a better world.
-We are dedicated to upholding and championing the Principles of Community put forth by the vice president for diversity: inclusion, integrity, respect, service, social justice.
+We are dedicated to upholding and championing the Principles of Community put forth by the Office of Inclusive Excellence: inclusion, integrity, respect, service, social justice.
 These principles align with our broader mission of uniting purpose and profit and using business to create a better world.

 A Welcoming Community is Our Responsibility